 Cash flow remains the biggest issue facings businesses.
 Member insight in to the area of business grants and loans is clear- these need to be quick, simple and clear.
 One member said "Grants need to be quick and easy to obtain or it will be too late ... cash flow will kill us.".
-There have already been instances of businesses being told they will not be eligible, and the process being far less simple than people realise.
-Members are hearing from their clients that unless they offered a personal guarantee the bank wouldn't consider talking to them.
-Another member has asked that "The loan guarantee scheme should be 100% guaranteed.
-We cannot provide security to the bank for the other 20% as we do not own our premises."
+We are hearing many instances of businesses being told they will not be eligible, and the process being far less simple than people realise.